Department of Labor Logo United States Department of Labor

 • (972) 850-4800

-Employment rose in 4 of the 7 largest parishes in Louisiana from March 2018 to March 2019, the U.S. Bureau of Labor Statistics reported today.
-(Large counties/parishes are those with 2018 annual average employment levels of 75,000 or more.)
-Assistant Commissioner for Regional Operations Stanley W. Suchman noted that the rate of job growth in St. Tammany Parish, 2.2 percent, ranked 69th highest among the 355 large U.S. counties.
-(See table 1.)
+Employment rose in 6 of the 7 largest parishes in Louisiana from March 2021 to March 2022, the U.S. Bureau of Labor Statistics reported today.
+(Large counties and parishes are those with annual average employment levels of 75,000 or more in 2022.)
+Regional Commissioner Michael Hirniak noted that Orleans Parish had the largest over-the-year increase in employment at 6.4 percent.
+(See chart 1 and table 1.)

-Among the seven largest parishes in Louisiana, employment was highest in East Baton Rouge (267,600) in March 2019, followed by Orleans (197,800) and Jefferson (188,200).
-Together, Louisiana's seven large parishes accounted for 56.7 percent of the state’s total employment.
-Nationwide, the 355 largest counties made up 73.5 percent of total U.S. employment.
+Among the seven largest parishes in Louisiana, employment was highest in East Baton Rouge Parish (260,500) in March 2022.
+Within East Baton Rouge Parish’s private industry, health care and social assistance accounted for the largest employment.
+Together, the seven largest Louisiana parishes accounted for 56.4 percent of total employment within the state.
+Nationwide, the 355 largest counties made up 73 percent of total U.S. employment.

 Employment and wage levels (but not over-the-year changes) are also available for the 57 parishes in Louisiana with employment below 75,000.
-Wage levels in six of these smaller parishes were above the national average.
+Wage levels in 52 of the 57 smaller counties were below the national average of $1,374 in the first quarter of 2022.
 (See table 2.)

 Large parish wage changes